RL4H/RL4T1D/Readme.md

 RoadMap and Notes
 --
+* Integrate DPG, DDPG, and TD3 algorithms from the legacy codebase. <br>
 * Duplicated mlflow logs and legacy custom logging patterns <br>
 * Issue running hydra from jupyter notebook. <br>
 * build batch scripts to run for mutiple seeds, envs. <br>